vijayemmanuel/vijayemmanuel.github.io/_posts/2021-05-22-AmmoniteSetup.markdown

 Use Ammonite like your default bash shell and more...

+- Ammonite Way to read Json with Circe

-- Example with Json parsing
+Example with Json parsing
 Consider the following JSON file which needs to be parsed.

 ```